A tailor-made self-drive taking in the historic sites and sprawling vineyards of Rioja and Navarra

 - 5 days car hire

-- 1 night accommodation in Bilbao with breakfast
+- 1 night accommodation in Bilbao on a B&B basis

-- 3 nights accommodation in Paradors on a half-board basis
+- 3 nights accommodation in Paradors on a B&B basis

 *1st night Parador accommodation must start on a Sunday and all parador nights are on a Half-board basis, during July and August supplements will apply - please contact your Wexas consultant for details